Compliance and enforcement

 Touting is a recordable offence which allows fingerprints and DNA samples to be collected - which in turn can lead to the resolution of past or future crimes where DNA is available.

-Over ranking is disruptive to local businesses and residents, and is a major cause of traffic congestion.
+Over-ranking is disruptive to local businesses and residents, and is a major cause of traffic congestion.
 It also delays bus services and can make authorities reluctant to consider new, future ranks.

 Private hire vehicles stopping on taxi ranks cause disruption by preventing taxis from using the ranks.
 They are not permitted to stop on taxi ranks.

-We've identified a number of hotspots where over ranking has caused significant problems.
+There are a number of hotspots where over ranking has caused significant problems.
 These include: